arjit-mishra/machine-test-task/README.md

 --------------------------------------------------------------

-> user and password is hardcoded.
+> UserDetailService impletementation is hardcoded.

 > Secret and Resource URL are taken from application.yml